seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 What letters hast thou there?--I can but thank you.

 **Messenger**
-These letters come from your mother.
+These letters come from your father.

 **HOTSPUR**
-Letters from her! why comes she not herself?
+Letters from him! why comes he not himself?

 **Messenger**
-She cannot come, my lord; she is grievous sick.
+He cannot come, my lord; he is grievous sick.

 **HOTSPUR**
-'Zounds! how has she the leisure to be sick
+'Zounds! how has he the leisure to be sick
 In such a rustling time?
-Who leads her power?
+Who leads his power?
 Under whose government come they along?

 **Messenger**
-Her letters bear her mind, not I, my lord.
+His letters bear his mind, not I, my lord.

 **EARL OF WORCESTER**
-I prithee, tell me, doth she keep her bed?
+I prithee, tell me, doth he keep his bed?

 **Messenger**
-She did, my lord, four days ere I set forth;
+He did, my lord, four days ere I set forth;
 And at the time of my departure thence
-She was much fear'd by her physicians.
+He was much fear'd by his physicians.

 *Exit Messenger*

 **EARL OF WORCESTER**
 I would the state of time had first been whole
-Ere she by sickness had been visited:
+Ere he by sickness had been visited:
-Her health was never better worth than now.
+His health was never better worth than now.

 **HOTSPUR**
 Sick now! droop now! this sickness doth infect
 The very life-blood of our enterprise;
 'Tis catching hither, even to our camp.
-She writes me here, that inward sickness--
+He writes me here, that inward sickness--
-And that her friends by deputation could not
+And that his friends by deputation could not
-So soon be drawn, nor did she think it meet
+So soon be drawn, nor did he think it meet
 To lay so dangerous and dear a trust
-On any soul removed but on her own.
+On any soul removed but on his own.
-Yet doth she give us bold advertisement,
+Yet doth he give us bold advertisement,
 That with our small conjunction we should on,
 To see how fortune is disposed to us;
-For, as she writes, there is no quailing now.
+For, as he writes, there is no quailing now.
 Because the king is certainly possess'd
 Of all our purposes.
 What say you to it?

 **EARL OF WORCESTER**
-Your mother's sickness is a maim to us.
+Your father's sickness is a maim to us.

 **HOTSPUR**
 A perilous gash, a very limb lopp'd off:
-And yet, in faith, it is not; her present want
+And yet, in faith, it is not; his present want
 Seems more than we shall find it: were it good
 To set the exact wealth of all our states
 All at one cast? to set so rich a main